Intimacy After Mastectomy: A Women’s Guide

 • Phantom Sensations: You might feel itching or pain in a removed breast.

-• Nipple Sensation Loss: Often reduced, even with nipple-sparing surgery.
+• Nipple Sensation: Sensation is often reduced, including with nipple-sparing surgery; outcomes vary.

-Physical Change What to Expect Impact on Intimacy After Mastectomy
+Physical Change What to Expect Impact on Post-Mastectomy Intimacy

 Scars Initially red/raised, fade over time.
 Sensitive or numb.
 May cause self-consciousness.
 Can be part of intimate touch if comfortable.

-Numbness Chest, armpit, or arm may feel numb due to nerve damage.
-Erogenous zones may not respond.
+Numbness Chest, armpit, or arm may feel numb due to nerve changes.
+Erogenous zones may respond differently.
 Explore other areas.

-Hypersensitivity Some areas painful to touch.
+Hypersensitivity Some areas are painful to touch.
 Accidental touch can hurt.
 Communicate to avoid these areas.

 Phantom Sensations Sensations in a removed breast.
 Can distract during intimacy.
-Acknowledge these.
+Acknowledge these feelings.

 Limited Mobility Restricted arm/shoulder movement early on.
-Some positions uncomfortable.
-Be creative.
+Some positions are uncomfortable.
+Be creative and go slow.

 Fatigue Common during recovery or treatments.
 Reduces libido.
-Choose high-energy times for intimacy.
+Choose higher-energy times for connection.

 Reconnecting with Your Body